Kvitekvist/FUS/README.md

 - FUS RO DAH (Basic + Visuals + Gameplay): Also includes several mods that alter gameplay, both VR-specific and general ones.
 - Cangar: Basically FUS RO DAH with my personal choice of optional mods.

+NOTE: We only provide support on unmodified versions of FUS.

 --------

 [Join the discord](https://discord.gg/Kv6MdXY3fB) for support, chat, and sharing experiences and screenshots!

+Channel uses:
+general : A General lobby to hang out and have fun with FUS. support : A channel for support questions for unmodified FUS modlists of the most current version. unsupported-mod-discussion : If you have made any changes at all to the modlist and have questions to adding, removing or changing things. suggestions : A channel to suggest new mods or improvements.
+Keep in mind, the core of FUS is to be minimalistic.
+Not a modlist to cover everything awesome that nexus has to offer. bot-faq : Find useful bot commands to help with issues general-faq : General FAQ's quick-troubleshooting : Find some answers on common issues

 --------